 The Value of Happiness

-I answered a question on the value of happiness on 3 March 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the value of happiness on Philosophy in Action Radio on 3 March 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is happiness overrated?
 Recently, I had a conversation in which the other person told me that "happiness is overrated."
 Basically, the person claimed that people should spend less time thinking about their own personal happiness.
 Instead, people should focus on acting rightly, and then take whatever pleasure they can in that.
 Is that view right or wrong?